forwinder15/learndiesels/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 ---
-title: White Smoke From A Diesel And What To Do Next
+title: The 3 Causes of White Smoke From A Diesel And What To Do Next
 category: "Diagnosing Problems"
 cover: bus.png
 author: Johnathan Coker